 Long Range Club Planning

-Club Vision Facilitation is a three to four hour evening or
+Club Vision Facilitation is a four hour evening or

 District 5100 Club Vision Facilitation

 District 5100 is participating in a Multi-District Program to provide clubs a Facilitated Strategic Planning Session.
 Clubs that choose to participate will commit to an evening or Saturday session with a minimum of 9 to 12 members in attendance; this minimum is based on the membership of the club (please see further detail on the attendance requirement below).
 During this session, the club members attending will be guided through a process in which they will identify what they envision their club looking like in five years, the milestones that need to be reached to achieve this vision, and establishing a plan to present this information at a Club Assembly.
 Our facilitation team will provide additional support and training to assist the club in taking the strategic plan which they developed and through a club assembly building a tactical action plan complete with step by step objectives to attain their vision.